jays-codes/roche-taf-demo/README.md

 # roche-taf-demo
 Jay's project repo for a Test Automation framework for Roche

+NOTE for David: Buddy, thank you for taking the time to interview me earlier.
+And thank you for taking a look at this as well.
+This is all I can manage within a few hours.
+I've added a file as well for the Peak solution using BST (PeakBST.java) :-D.

+And don't forget to vote if you haven't (hopefully KH wins ;)) Thanks again!

+-Jay

 proj: https://github.com/jayslabs/roche-taf-demo | jdk 21, mvn

 TO RUN: